Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 However, we have not yet ruled out the possibility that even larger values might arise from very rare events, such as an extremely large gap between zeros.
-The effect might look similar to what appears in the data of Bober and Hiary \hyperlink{x:biblio:BobHia}{[{\xreffont 13}]}, as shown in \hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}}.
-We will explain why the largest neighbor gaps cannot cause the function reach the largest values.
-First a trivial observation, following immediately from \hyperref[x:principle:prin_large_S_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_S_gaps}}} and \hyperref[x:men:maxgap]{({\xreffont\ref{x:men:maxgap}})}: \begin{principle}{}{}{x:principle:prin_large_S_gap_valuess} Isolated large gaps between zeros contribute \(O(\sqrt{\log t})\) to \(S(t)\). \end{principle} It takes more effort to establish the analogous result for \(Z(t)\): \begin{principle}{}{}{x:principle:prin_large_Z_gaps} Isolated large gaps between zeros contribute \(O(\sqrt{\log t})\) to \(\log\abs{Z(t)}\). \end{principle} Since the largest values of \(\log\abs{Z(t)}\) are conjectured to be \(\gg \sqrt{\log(t)\log\log(t)}\), \hyperref[x:principle:prin_large_Z_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_Z_gaps}}} tells us that the largest neighbor gaps are not responsible for the extreme values.
+The effect might look similar to what appears in the data of Bober and Hiary \hyperlink{BobHia}{[{\xreffont 21}]}, as shown in \hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}}.
+We will explain why the largest neighbor gaps are not responsible for the function reaching the largest values.
+First a trivial observation, following immediately from \hyperref[prin_large_S_gaps]{Principle~{\xreffont\ref{prin_large_S_gaps}}} and \hyperref[maxgap]{({\xreffont\ref{maxgap}})}: \begin{principle}{Principle}{}{}{prin_large_S_gap_values} The largest gaps between zeros contribute \(O(\sqrt{\log t})\) to \(S(t)\). \end{principle} It takes more effort to establish the analogous result for \(Z(t)\): \begin{principle}{Principle}{}{}{prin_large_Z_gaps} The largest gaps between zeros contribute \(O(\sqrt{\log t})\) to \(\log\abs{Z(t)}\). \end{principle} Since the largest values of \(\log\abs{Z(t)}\) are conjectured to be \(\gg \sqrt{\log(t)\log\log(t)}\), \hyperref[prin_large_Z_gaps]{Principle~{\xreffont\ref{prin_large_Z_gaps}}} tells us that the largest neighbor gaps are not responsible for the extreme values.

-By \hyperref[x:principle:measuredensity]{Principle~{\xreffont\ref{x:principle:measuredensity}}}, a weighted sum of neighbor gaps (the density wave) is the leading factor in the size of \(\log\abs{Z(t)}\).
-It would be interesting to analyze that weighted sum to possibly give another way of predicting the extreme values.
-Because of spectral rigidity, \hyperref[x:subsection:spectralrigidity]{Subsection~{\xreffont\ref{x:subsection:spectralrigidity}}}, each neighbor discrepancy \(\delta(\gamma_{-j},\gamma_j)\) has a similar distribution.
-Can one recover the conjectured extreme values of \(\log \abs{Z(t)}\)?
-When that sum is large, is it due to a handful of very large terms, or a large number of moderately sized terms?
-Analysis will be complicated by the fact that \(\delta(\gamma_{-j},\gamma_j)\) and \(\delta(\gamma_{-j-k},\gamma_{j+k})\) are positively correlated if \(k\) is small.